and Albert William Brinkworth

 when the projects were finished, and we set about wrapping them in brown

-paper and string, to deliver them to Bassett-Lowke's in Manchester.
+paper and string, to deliver them to the Bassett-Lowke retail branch, in

 My father had agreed to build the models at his own expense, and if they

 liked them, they would consider buying them on a regular basis.

 The idea was brilliant,

 and a connection with this scale model giant was established.